 If you have than 3 days in Jerusalem, or you fancy doing something a bit different, I’d use the time to do day trips to explore the surrounding areas.
 Jerusalem is surrounded by beautiful forests where it is nice to do a day hike (check out the 6 best hikes in Israel).

-Masada and the Dead Sea make a great day out and are easily reached from Jerusaleum.
+Masada and the Dead Sea make a great day out and are easily reached from Jerusalem.

 Abraham Tours also offer an interesting 1-day tour to the West Bank (this was one of the best tours I’ve done in Israel).
 Or if you have the time you can visit Petra in 2 days.
-It’s a busy trip but worth it to see Petra which is stunning.
+It’s a busy trip but worth it to see stunning Petra.
 Remember, if you stay with Abraham Hostels you will get 10% off the tour price!

 If you found this blog helpful, follow me on Facebook, Twitter and Instagram.
 Or you can subscribe to my YouTube channel.
 I give all my advice for free on my website.
 If you want to say thanks, you can buy me a coffee!